lmammino/loige.co/src/content/posts/2026-03-28_farewell-fullstack-bulletin/index.md

 And there will be one more.
 Issue #459, the very last one, will land in your inbox soon to close the loop and point you right here.
 Consider it our final Monday together.

+OK, that sounded a bit overdramatic, didn't it?
+Don't worry, I'm not going anywhere.
+I'll still be around with all my other projects and the same passion for sharing knowledge and connecting with people who care about this craft.
+FullStack Bulletin was one chapter, but the story continues in other forms.
+If you want to stay in touch, all my social links are in the footer of this blog.
+Don't hesitate to connect and reach out.

 Here's to Issue #459.
-And what a ride it's been.
+And what a ride it's been!

 Thank you for reading.
 Thank you for subscribing.
-Thank you for being part of this.
+Thank you for being part of this. ❤️

 So long, and thanks for all the links.